scaling-lightning/scaling-lightning/README.md

 ### Your own configuration

+Configuration is passed to the helm charts via setting values in the helmfile.

-This project is still in its infancy, so we don't have a lot of configuration options yet.
-Please take a look in the [examples](/examples/helmfiles) directory for examples of different networks.
+Please take a look in the [configuration](https://scalinglightning.com/docs/configuration) doc for a list of configuration options.

 ## Why is this important?